Last modified — 05 Sep 2025

 Suppose that \(\mathbb{P}\left( A\right) =0.85\) and \(\mathbb{P}\left( B\right) =0.75.\) Show that \[\mathbb{P}\left( A\cap B\right) \geq 0.60.\]

-More generally, prove the Bonferroni inequality: \[\mathbb{P}\left( \cap _{i=1}^{n}A_{i}\right) \geq \sum_{i=1}^{n}\mathbb{P}\left( A_{i}\right) -\left( n-1\right) .\]
+More generally, prove the Bonferroni inequality: \[\mathbb{P}\left( \bigcap _{i=1}^{n}A_{i}\right) \geq \sum_{i=1}^{n} \mathbb{P}\left( A_{i}\right) -\left( n-1\right) .\]

 Suppose the sample space \(\Omega\) is finite. \[\Omega \, = \, \Bigl\{ \omega _{1},\omega _{2}, \ldots,\omega _{n}\Bigr\}\]

-In many applications, we trust that these distinct outcomes are equally likely so that we wish to make \[\mathbb{P}( \{ \omega _{i} \} ) = a \, , \quad a \in (0, 1].\]
+In some cases these distinct outcomes are equally likely: \[\mathbb{P}( \{ \omega _{i} \} ) = a \, , \quad a \in (0, 1].\]

-Notice that \(\Omega = \bigcup _{i=1}^{n} \left\{ \omega _{i}\right\}\), and \(\{\omega _{i}\}_{i=1}^n\) are disjoint events.
+Since \(\Omega = \bigcup _{i=1}^{n} \left\{ \omega _{i}\right\}\), and \(\{\omega _{i}\}_{i=1}^n\) are disjoint events, by Axioms 1 and 3 we get

-The probability theory Axioms require \[\begin{aligned} 1 &= \mathbb{P}\left( \Omega \right)= \mathbb{P}\Big ( \bigcup _{i=1}^{n}\left\{ \omega_{i}\right\} \Big ) = \sum_{i=1}^{n}\mathbb{P}\left( \left\{ \omega _{i}\right\} \right) =\sum_{i=1}^{n} a \, = \, n a. \end{aligned}\]
+\[\begin{aligned} 1 &= \mathbb{P}\left( \Omega \right)= \mathbb{P}\Big ( \bigcup _{i=1}^{n}\left\{ \omega_{i}\right\} \Big ) = \sum_{i=1}^{n}\mathbb{P}\left( \left\{ \omega _{i}\right\} \right) =\sum_{i=1}^{n} a \, = \, n a. \end{aligned}\]

-The axioms further require that for any event \(A \subseteq \Omega\): \[\begin{aligned} \mathbb{P}(A) &= \sum_{\omega _{i}\in A} \mathbb{P}( \{ \omega_{i} \}) = \sum_{\omega _{i}\in A}\frac{1}{n} = \frac{\#A}{\#\Omega}\\ &= \frac{\#\{\mbox{favorable outcomes} \}}{\#\{\mbox{possible outcomes}\}} \end{aligned}\]
+If \(\# \Omega < \infty\), then for any event \(A \subseteq \Omega\) it holds that \[\begin{aligned} \mathbb{P}(A) &= \sum_{\omega _{i}\in A} \mathbb{P}( \{ \omega_{i} \}) = \sum_{\omega _{i}\in A}\frac{1}{n} = \frac{1}{n} \, \left( \sum_{\omega _{i}\in A} 1 \right) = \frac{\#A}{\#\Omega}\\ & \\ &= \frac{\#\{\mbox{outcomes in } A \}}{\#\{\mbox{outcomes in } \Omega \}} \\ & \\ &= \frac{\#\{\mbox{favourable outcomes} \}}{\#\{\mbox{possible outcomes}\}} \end{aligned}\]

 Specify/describe the sample space.